ShaddGallegos/workshops/provisioner/README.md

 # Set the right workshop type, like networking, rhel or f5 (see above)
 workshop_type: rhel

+#The username of your aws account
+aws_user: joekisanue

 #####OPTIONAL VARIABLES

 # turn DNS on for control nodes, and set to type in valid_dns_type